binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * [Official Monit Documentation](https://mmonit.com/monit/documentation/monit.html)
 * [Monit Man page](http://linux.die.net/man/1/monit)

-There are a few things that had me stuck for a white.
+There are a few things that had me stuck for a while.
 By default Monit only sends alerts on change (dark cockpit approach), not on every cycle if the condition stays the same, unless when you set-up your:

 {linenos=off, lang=bash}
     set alert your-email@your.domain